-Intermittent ^a Disease Persistent ^b Disease Symptoms occur: Fewer than 4 days/week or for fewer than 4 weeks Symptoms occur: At least 4 days/week and for at least 4 weeks L 521 Mild Moderate-Severe Mild All of the following: Moderate-Severe At least one of the following: All of the following: • Normal sleep At least one of the following: • Impaired sleep All of the following: • Normal sleep • No impairment of usual daily activities, At least one of the following: Impaired sleep Impairment of daily activities, sports, and

-^aFormerly "seasonal" symptoms. ^bFormerly "perennial" symptoms.
+Intermittent a Disease Persistent b Disease Symptoms occur: Fewer than 4 days/week or for fewer than 4 weeks Symptoms occur: At least 4 days/week and for at least 4 weeks Mild Moderate-Severa All of the following: At least one of the following: Normal sleep Impaired sleep No impairment of usual daily activities, sports, and leisure Impairment of daily activities, sports, and leisure No interference with work or school Interference at work or school No troublesome symptoms Troublesome symptoms aFormerly "seasonal" symptoms. bFormerly "perennial" symptoms.